Website usability – some valuable lessons

 - How many sites haven’t converted their page elements to accessible ones?

-A poor experience deters repeat visits
+Poor website usability deters repeat visits

 This is certainly an issue for those affected by it.
 When compounded by other poor accessibility interface and content examples, it creates an extremely frustrating experience.
-One which users won’t be keen to repeat.
+One which website users won’t be keen to repeat.

 This project has been a valuable learning experience, not just from the point of coding and accessibility best practice.
 It also gave me a much greater understanding and appreciation of different user abilities.